RickardZrinski/PA1415/sql/README.md

 Id: 2, Firstname: Brad, Lastname: Shoemaker
 ```

+As briefly mentioned before, there are several variations of `getList()` method.
+Make sure you read the source to fully understand them.

 ### Counting people and truncating tables
 Sometimes you need to know how many people there are in a database.
-For this you need to use the `Dapper#count()` method.
+For this you need to use the `count()` method.
 Also, while developing your app you might need to remove all entries from your table.
 How would one go about to do that?

 Again, a tought experiment: what would happen if we would get a list of all people, use their IDs and run the `sql.delete(int)` method on each person?

-You see, using `sql.getList()` is a costly operation.
+You see, using `getList()` is a costly operation.
 If we would have 10 000 people in our database we would have to (1) retrive the dataset, (2) map the dataset to our ArrayList and finally (3) for each Person object, call the delete operation.
 This would result in 10 001 calls to our database - just to truncate it!
-The solution to this problem is to use `Dapper#truncate()`!
-Please note that you **should not use** `Dapper#drop()` as that method removes the table **and** all of its contents!
+The solution to this problem is to use `truncate()`!
+Please note that you **should not use** `drop()` as that method removes the table **and** all of its contents!

 ```java
 // Count people